 The call did not have the intended effect.
 Instead of reassuring the local community, the call led to a press conference, and a media storm ensued at Nashoba Valley.

-Over the next 60 days, Lamontagne and her team came face-to-face with the deadly virus - but they triumphantly came out on the other side and stabilized their building - losing an associate in the process.
-As the virus swept through New York, New Jersey and Massachusetts, Lamontagne endured what seemed to be an endless stream of recriminations from local officials and politicians.
+Over the next 60 days, the team at Nashoba Valley found themselves face-to-face with the deadly virus - but they triumphantly came out on the other side and stabilized their building - losing an associate in the process.
+As the virus swept through New York, New Jersey and Massachusetts, the facility and its associates endured what seemed to be an endless stream of recriminations from local officials and politicians.

 The battle against the virus was familiar in its lightning quick pattern of attacking residents.
 "I was assisting a stable resident with her lunch, and two hours later she was headed to the hospital with respiratory distress."